 More broadly, officials point out that obesity, diabetes and other chronic and widespread conditions take a toll, and research breakthroughs on those could make a big difference for the area.

-Page 3 of 3 - There’s also the Gatorade argument, which has now come up a couple of times.
+There’s also the Gatorade argument, which has now come up a couple of times.
 The county would get 20 percent of the proceeds from any device or drug developed with the sales tax money – though they agree that it’s impossible to predict where the next home-run drug is coming from.
 The University of Florida had a similar role in the development of Gatorade decades ago and has profited well, advocates say.